MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-edge-server/validate-edge-deployment.md

 - Performing accurate external DNS resolution.

-  - From outside your network, ping each of the external FQDNs of your Edge Server or Edge Server pool.
-Even if the ping fails, you'll see the IP addresses, which you can compare the IP addresses you've previously assigned.
+  - From outside your network, ping each of the external FQDNs of your Microsoft Edge Server or Microsoft Edge Server pool.
+Even if the ping fails, you see the IP addresses, with which you can compare the IP addresses you previously assigned.